abzicht/NordStatus-Plasmoid/README.md

 This was developed for and tested with KDE Plasma 5.21.5 on Manjaro 21.0.7.

+## Fork Note
+Unlike its original version, this fork uses a NordVPN Web-API to query status information.
+This makes it independent from the Nord VPN Cli and can be used in any network.
+All information known to Nord VPN is shown when hovering over the widget.

 ## Requirements

 * KDE Plasma 5 (https://kde.org/plasma-desktop/)